 Both internal and external hemorrhoids may remain in the anus or protrude outside the anus.

-Increased pressure in the veins of the anorectal area leads to hemorrhoids.
+Increased pressure in the vessels of the anorectal area leads to hemorrhoids.
 This pressure may result from pregnancy, frequent heavy lifting, or repeated straining during bowel movements (defecation).
-Constipation may contribute to straining.
+Constipation Constipation in Adults Constipation is difficult or infrequent bowel movements, hard stool, or a feeling that the rectum is not totally empty after a bowel movement (incomplete evacuation).
+(See also Constipation... read more may contribute to straining.

 External hemorrhoids form a lump on the anus.
 If a blood clot forms (called a thrombosed external hemorrhoid), the lump becomes larger and is more painful and more swollen than a hemorrhoid that is not thrombosed.

 Internal hemorrhoids often do not cause a visible lump or pain, but they can bleed.
 Bleeding from internal hemorrhoids typically occurs with bowel movements, causing blood-streaked stool or toilet paper.
 The blood may turn water in the toilet bowl red.
 However, the amount of blood is usually small, and hemorrhoids rarely lead to severe blood loss or anemia.

 Hemorrhoids may discharge mucus and create a feeling that the rectum is not completely emptied after a bowel movement.
 Itching in the anal region (anal itching Anal Itching Itching of the anus (the opening at the end of the digestive tract where stool leaves the body) and the skin around the anus (perianal skin) is called anal itching or pruritus ani.
 (See also... read more or pruritus ani) is usually not a symptom of hemorrhoids, but itching may develop if hemorrhoids make proper cleansing of the anal region difficult.